Why New Zealand?

 Looking through my copy of that Lonely Planet Cycling New Zealand (2009) got me great information in a hurry.
 (The most current edition was written by a fellow Canadian who now lives in Queenstown!)
 There are a couple of other books recommended by N.Z. bike travellers – Classic New Zealand Road Rides (2010) by Kieran Turner & Jonathan Kennett and the Pedallers’ Paradise books (2012 is the most recent update), one on North Island and one on South Island routes.
 I wasn’t able to get access to them here in Toronto; I did get a copy of the Pedallers’ Paradise South Island volume in Christchurch at the start of the trip.
 It is the most current edition and has supposedly been updated.

-The 1400-kilometer tour of South Island that you see below was essentially the route I ended up taking – See the last post for more on my decision on where to go next when I reached Queenstown.
+The 1400-kilometer tour of South Island that you see below was essentially the route I ended up taking.

-Click here for the “live” Google map of my route- you can zoom in to get more detail.
+Click here for the “live” Google map of the route.
+You can zoom in to get much more detail.